gui-silva-github/4WeeksOfReact/README.md

 Welcome to the Personal Portfolio project!
 This repository provides a beautifully styled and highly customizable portfolio template that allows users to create their own personal portfolio website.
 With easy-to-modify SVGs and images, you can make this portfolio truly yours with minimal effort.

+## Week 3: Quiz Game

+Welcome to the Quiz Game project!
+This interactive quiz application allows users to test their knowledge across various topics like programming languages.
+The game enhances user engagement by providing hints and the ability to eliminate incorrect options, making the quiz more dynamic and user-friendly.